mlabbe/nativefiledialog/README.md

 On Mac OS X, add `AppKit` to the list of frameworks.

 On Windows, ensure you are building against `comctl32.lib`.

+On Haiku, you need to link to `libtracker` and `libbe`, and make sure a `BApplication` exists before trying to call the API

 ## Usage ##